ferrovac/Firmware/README.md

 # Firmware
-We are working on publishing all our firmwares here.
+We are working on publishing all our firmware here.
 This is a work in progress.